StellarsJayNorthwest/wildjays-art/_posts/2025-07-22-cairn-path.md

 {: style="text-align:center"}
 ![Fossá Waterfall]({{ site.baseurl }}/assets/2025-faroe-iceland/20250722/DSC_6799.jpg){: .centered width="650px"}

 Tjørnuvík itself is a picturesque village nestled between steep cliffs and facing the Sundini Strait.
 We opted not to do the full ten-mile round-trip hike—the weather was dodgy—but we set out from the Tjørnuvík side, beginning at the southern edge of the village near the black sand beach.
-The trail climbs steeply at first, past villagers haying in narrow fields tucked behind the turf-shod homes.
+The trail climbed steeply at first, past villagers haying in narrow fields tucked behind the turf-shod homes.
 As we passed sheep grazing on precarious ledges, we hoped for a break in the weather.
 The cairns led us into the highlands, where mist awaited—obscuring the path.
 We turned back, content with the dramatic views of the sea stacks on our descent.

 {: style="text-align:center"}
 ![A sheep with Risin og Kellingin in the distance]({{ site.baseurl }}/assets/2025-faroe-iceland/20250722/DSC_6718.jpg){: .centered width="650px"}